brianhill/ancient-astronomy/daily_schedule-term_2.md

 * Sunday, Oct.
 8 &mdash; Noon &mdash; Q&amp;A session to help study for midterm
 * Monday, Oct.
 9 &mdash; [Midterm](./exams/Term2Exam.pdf)
 * Preparation for Thursday, Oct.
 12 &mdash; Read Evans through Section 5.4, p.
-221 &mdash; In class on Thursday, we will do Evans Exercise 5.4 which will use this [Season Offset template](./resources/SeasonOffset.pdf) &mdash; As Assignment 7, complete the [Star Phases kit](./assignments/star_phases/index.html) for the 3 of the 15 stars you were assigned &mdash; As discussed on Monday during the midterm, if you are super-crunched this week, you can have an automatic extension to Tuesday, Oct.
+221 &mdash; In class on Thursday, we will do Evans Exercise 5.4 which will use this [Season Offset template](./resources/SeasonOffset.pdf) &mdash; As Assignment 7, complete the [Star Phases kit](./assignments/star_phases/index.html) for the 3 of the 15 stars you were assigned (highlighted in your kit) &mdash; As mentioned on Monday during the midterm, if you are super-crunched this week, you can have an automatic extension to Tuesday, Oct.
 24th &mdash; Put completed assignment in my box before lunch &mdash; As a reminder, you have the ongoing Jupiter and Venus plotting project continuing to Oct.
 30

 ### Week 8